Brixton Charts a New Course With a Bricks-and-Mortar and New Lines

 After some 16 years in business, Brixton, headquartered in Oceanside, Calif., is going for a rebrand.
 The label with roots in action sports will unveil its new outlook with a bricks-and-mortar store in Encinitas, Calif., a town known for its surf shops such as the pioneering core board shop Hansen Surfboards.

 In mid to late September, Brixton is scheduled to open a 1,000-square-foot retail location in the beachside town, said Davide Mattucci, vice president of brand marketing, who joined the label in June 2019.
-The shop will be the brand’s first foray into bricks-and-mortar retail.
+The shop will be the brand’s first U.S. bricks-and-mortar store.
+It opened an Australian bricks-and-mortar store in 2019.
 Brixton will continue to be wholesaled to core surf-and-skate shops as well as larger specialty shops such as Zumiez and Tilly’s and department stores such as Nordstrom,Mattucci said.
 It will also continue retailing on its direct-to-consumer site, brixton.com.

 “It’s the beginning of a next chapter for this business.
 We’re unveiling product from a new leadership,” Mattucci said.
 “Brixton’s key focus is to ensure we keep a strong connection with our existing retail partners and longtime consumers.
 Our goal is to delight them in new ways while inviting people who are less familiar with our brand to experience the next chapter in our story.”